Ryuk-Linked Russian Pleads Not Guilty in US CourtDenis Dubnikov Allegedly Laundered $400,000 in Ransom Proceeds

-A Russian national accused of laundering proceeds from Ryuk ransomware pleaded guilty Monday in U.S. federal court to conspiracy to commit money laundering.
+A Russian national accused of laundering proceeds from Ryuk ransomware pleaded not guilty during his first U.S. court appearance Wednesday after extradition from the Netherlands.

-Federal prosecutors accused Denis Mihaqlovic Dubnikov, 30, of laundering more than $400,000 for the Ryuk ransomware-as-a-service gang.
-Cybercriminals deploying Ryuk often extorted hospitals, going on a ransomware binge in fall 2022 that seized the IT systems of hundreds of U.S. medical centers, amounting to one of the largest cyberattacks against the healthcare sector.
+Denis Mihaqlovic Dubnikov, 29, allegedly laundered more than $400,000 worth of ransom payments often obtained from hospitals.
+Cybercriminals deploying Ryuk went on a fall 2020 ransomware binge that seized the IT systems of hundreds of U.S. medical centers in a spree amounting to one of the largest cyberattacks against the healthcare sector.

 A superseding indictment against Dubnikov shows him participating for at least two years through August 2021 in a conspiracy that laundered at least $70 million in ransomware proceeds.
 Dubnikov allegedly played a relatively minor role compared to unidentified co-conspirators who individually laundered amounts reaching into the tens of millions.

 Netherlands authorities detained Dubnikov last November on a provisional arrest warrant, says the U.S. Attorney's Office for Oregon.

 A federal judge in Portland ordered Dubnikov released on condition of GPS monitoring; he is slated for trial starting on Oct.
 4. He faces a maximum of 20 years of imprisonment.

 His plea comes as the threat of ransomware shows little signs of receding, with a plurality of CISOs earlier this year naming cyber extortion as their top cybersecurity challenge in a survey conducted by Microsoft.
 The healthcare sector remains a high-profile target given the often-accurate belief that providers would rather pay up than disrupt medical care.

 The federal government has sought to match the mounting threat with increased enforcement and prevention.